warthog618/modem/README.md

 a GSM modem, but the library may be generally useful for any device controlled by AT commands.

-The AT package provides a lowl level driver which sits between an io.ReadWriter, representing the physical modem, and a higher level driver or application.
+The AT package provides a low level driver which sits between an io.ReadWriter, representing the physical modem, and a higher level driver or application.
 The AT driver provides the ability to issue AT commands to the modem, and to receive the info and status returned by the modem, as synchronous function calls.